BEIR-PL: Zero Shot Information Retrieval Benchmark for the Polish Language: Methodology

 \subsection{Baseline models}

 This section briefly describes the baseline IR models we used for our evaluation study.
-The main baseline was computed using lexical matching with the BM25 implementation from Elasticsearch engine\footnote{\url{https://www.elastic.co/}}.
+The main baseline was computed using lexical matching with the BM25 implementation from Elasticsearch engine\footnote{\url{https://www.elastic.co/}} with Stempel Polish analysis plugin.
 This is a standard baseline method used in IR, which has demonstrated strong performance and computational efficiency across various domains.
 It is also typically used in the first stage of retrieval, as shown in Figure \ref{fig:retriev-rerank}.
 The baseline neural models can be divided into following categories:

-\begin{itemize} \item Dense retrievers -- these models can be used as both retriever and reranker models.
-We evaluated three BERT-only bi-encoder models: the unsupervised bi-encoder based on ICT technique \cite{DBLP:journals/corr/abs-1906-00300} with HerBERT \cite{mroczkowski-etal-2021-herbert} as its core, and two pre-existing multilingual models (pre-trained on English data), namely LaBSE \cite{feng-etal-2022-language} and mMiniLM \cite{DBLP:journals/corr/abs-2108-13897}. \item Reranker-only -- these models can be used only as rerankers due to their computational inefficiency.
+\begin{itemize} \item Dense retrievers -- these models are repesenting passages with single vectors and can substitute BM25 matching.
+We evaluated three BERT-only bi-encoder models: the unsupervised bi-encoder based on ICT technique \cite{DBLP:journals/corr/abs-1906-00300} with HerBERT \cite{mroczkowski-etal-2021-herbert} as its core and pre-existing multilingual model LaBSE \cite{feng-etal-2022-language}. \item Rerankers -- these models can be used only as rerankers due to their computational inefficiency.
 We evaluated two HerBERT-based models and two T5-based models \cite{raffel2020exploring}.
 The models were pre-trained for Polish language on translated MSMARCO data.
-Finally, we evaluated one late-interaction reranker based on ColBERT architecture \cite{colbert}. \end{itemize}
+Finally, we evaluated one late-interaction reranker based on ColBERT architecture \cite{colbert}.
+Also, included already existing pretrained multilingual model mMiniLM \cite{DBLP:journals/corr/abs-2108-13897} reranker. \end{itemize}